2b-t/LB-t/doc/Docker.md

 This code is shipped with a [Docker](https://www.docker.com/) that allows the software to be run without having to install all the dependencies.
 For this one has to [set-up Docker](https://docs.docker.com/get-docker/) (select your operating system and follow the steps) as well as [Docker Compose](https://docs.docker.com/compose/install/) ideally with `$ sudo pip3 install docker-compose`.

-Open a console and start the docker with
+Then browse the `docker` folder containing all the different Docker files, open a console and start the docker with

 ```bash
 $ sudo docker-compose up
 ```

-then open another terminal and connect to the Docker
+and then - after the container had been compiled - open another terminal and connect to the Docker

 ```bash
 $ sudo docker-compose exec lbt_docker sh